1930 German federal election: Results

 The election had a voter turnout of 82%, the highest since the 1919 election.
 The Nazis increased their number of seats from 12 to 107.
 The Social Democrats (SPD) remained the strongest party with 143 seats, a loss of 10 seats from the 1928 election.
 The only other major party to significantly increase its seats was the Communist Party, which won 13% of the vote, securing 77 seats, 23 more than in the previous election.
 The Centre Party increased their seat count by seven to 68 but dropped to fourth from third place in both seat count and popular vote when compared with the 1928 election.

 The German National People's Party's (DNVP) support plummeted.
 They lost 32 of their previous 73 seats and dropped to fifth from second, chiefly due to the fragmentation of the party under Alfred Hugenberg's leadership.
 Due to his more hardline positions, moderate voters moved to the newly formed Christian Social People's Service (CSVD), Conservative People's Party (KVP), and Christian-National Peasants' and Farmers' Party (CNBL).
 The DNVP received 13% of the vote in rural areas, twice as much as it received in urban areas.

 The German People's Party (DVP) continued to haemorrhage seats, losing 15 and only attaining 4.5% of the popular vote.
 They ceased to be a notable political force after the July 1932 elections.
 The 28 other political parties shared the remainder of the votes.

+In his book Political Man: The Social Bases of Politics, Seymour Martin Lipset argued that the majority of NSDAP's new voters came from "liberal bourgeois center parties", which, with the exception of the Catholic Centre Party, lost almost 80% of their popular support.
+This was substantiated by other political scientists such as Rudolf Heberle, who noted that "the conservatives were weakest where the Nazis were strongest and the Nazis were relatively weak where the conservatives were strong", as well as Günther Franz, who wrote that "the majority of the National Socialist voters came from the bourgeois center parties."
+This analysis was challenged by Karl O'Lessker, who instead claimed that the NSDAP's surge in support between the 1928 election and the 1930 election was due to attracting former non-voters and appealing to conservatives who previously voted for the German National People's Party.
+O'Lessker's counter-argument was widely debated and criticized by scholars such as Allan Schnaiberg, who argued that O'Lessker's interpretation of statistical data carried "major errors" and was of "questionable validity".
+According to Abraham H. Miller & James S. Robbins, while "even after the criticism of his analysis, O'Lessker refused to concede that it was anything other than defecting Nationalists and previous non-voters who transformed the Nazis into Germany's second largest party", his "analysis did not carry the day, and Lipset's interpretation remains the one most widely accepted".
 The German National Association of Commercial Employees reported that half of its members voted for the Nazis.